Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 BatoBus| ©Andy Blackledge

-It has to be said that it is not the cheapest means of transport you will find, as those who take this means of transport do so more to enjoy the journey along the River Seine than to get to their destination.
-In any case, it could be useful for getting to the museum if you disembark at the "Louvre" stop on the François-Mitterrand quay.
+Itis not the most economical means of transport, as those who get on it do so more to enjoy the journey along the Seine River than to get to their destination.
+However, it could be useful for getting to the museum if you disembark at the "Louvre" stop on the François-Mitterrand quay.

-The Louvre Batobus stop is halfway between the Pont Royal and the Pont du Carrousel.
-Being more direct, you'll only have to walk about 300 metres to reach the Pyramid.
+The Louvre Batobus stop is halfway between the Pont Royal and the Pont du Carrousel, and you only have to walk about 300 metres to get to the Pyramid.

 This means of transport offers unlimited use for a temporary period of 24 or 48 hours, and you can embark and disembark at any of its 9 stations.